sonalsannigrahi/Archers-Final/README.md

 In order to make the game more user friendly, we have included a tutorial for the game.
 In the tutorial, the player gets to practice shooting at 5 randomised targets in order to get used to the game structure.
 The tutorial also points out features such as the healthbar.

+#### Settings

+The settings page appears either if the user clicks on the settings button on the top right corner of the screen or if the game has been paused (esc button).
+In the settings, the user can choose the size of the game, control the volume (game volume and volume of rain, birds, fireworks, etc.), choose different backgrounds for the game, choose if the birds, fireworks, balloons, and rain appears or not.
+By default, we have set the birds to true.
+The settings page also makes use of encryption to remember the settings that that user had chosen before.
+So if I choose a certain background the first time, the second time I run the game the background is remembered.

-#### High Scores
+#### Best Scores

-Each user gets attributed a certain score and in the home page, the user can choose to view a leadership board showing the highest scores and the user that attained it.
+Each user gets attributed a certain score and in the home page, the user can choose to view a leadership board showing the highest scores the user that attained in all previous tries.
 In order to do this, our team worked on encrypting a text so that the user can't change the scores in the text file.

 #### Retro Mode